charleskorn/charleskorn.github.io/_drafts/how-i-collect-telemetry-from-batect-users.md

 Back when everyone could fit around a desk, answering these questions was easy: I could stand up, walk over to someone, and ask them.
 (Or, if I was feeling particularly lazy, I could just stay seated and ask over the top of my screen.)

-But with this growth in use, now I have another question: how do I break out of my bubble and feedback and ideas from those I don't know?
+But with this growth, now I have another question: how do I break out of my bubble and feedback and ideas from those I don't know?

 This is where telemetry data comes into the picture.
 In addition to feedback signals like GitHub issues, discussions, suggestions and the surveys I occasionally run, telemetry data has been invaluable to help me get a broader understanding of how users use Batect, the problems they run into and the environments they use Batect in.